Sustainability Frequently Asked Questions

 Our commercial Tide is alkaline free, with a near neutral pH, and we have voluntarily eliminated phosphates in our laundry formulas.
 In addition, our Tide Professional 2x concentrate formula minimizes packaging waste and saves water, gas, and labor.

-With products in virtually every North American home, P&G follows strict standards for both human and environmental safety.
+With products in virtually every US home, P&G follows strict standards for both human and environmental safety.
 Our Product Safety & Regulatory Affairs (PS&RA) is responsible for ensuring that products and packages are designed to be safe for consumers and the environment, in compliance with the applicable laws and regulations everywhere they are sold.

 Within PS&RA, our Central Product Safety (CPS) organization has direct responsibility for ensuring our products are safe for consumers and the environment.
 Its primary role is to advance the science of understanding and evaluating the human and environmental safety of our products.
 An External Advisory Board consisting of several distinguished academic scientists, as well as a standing Sustainability External Advisory Panel, comprised of representatives from many environmental NGOs are part of the evaluation process.

 We are thought leaders in establishing safety standards in the industry and have taken an active role in science-based efforts to help establish broad laundry safety standards.

 Yes.
 Zinc is unequalled in its ability to provide lasting shine and is used in most floor finishes.
 Its use helps to reduce the number of strippings and recoatings over the life of the floor.
 This can help reduced the frequency of application, burnishing, and stripping, which can in turn help reduce the use and disposal of unnecessary chemicals.